New collision reports

 Sometimes, it may be necessary to report a collision at a police station, in person.
-Certain non-injury collisions can be reported online.
+Certain non-injury road traffic collisions can be reported online.
 Any other collisions where the law specifies having to be reported to the police, must be reported at a police station.

 Information about when a collision must be reported to the police is available on the Ask The Police website.

 A collision investigation is to consider whether any offences are disclosed which should proceed to court.
 It does not seek to assign civil liability or determine the guilt of any party.
 Many collision cases may not be finalised for several months following the collision.

 CCTV footage is usually held by a provider for a short period of time (usually less than a month).
 It is the responsibility of the person reporting the collision to identify and contact the owner of the cameras.

 If it's confirmed that the incident was caught on CCTV, we'll need the contact details of the individual who has the footage.
 It's very unusual for CCTV to help us to identify a vehicle that failed to stop at a collision.
 This is because the quality of footage varies, but there are occasions when it may assist with the investigation.